NovelToon NovelToon

 "They're getting worse," he confided, voice barely above a whisper.
 "The threads – they're changing.
 And Jessica... she's part of something bigger.
 Something we can't even begin to understand."

-Mike leaned forward, pizza forgotten.
+Javi leaned forward, burrito forgotten.
 "What do you mean?"

 Leo grabbed a napkin, his hands trembling slightly as he sketched.
 "The disappearances.
 It's not random.
-Cedar Street."
+North Quad."
 He marked a point.
-"Maple Avenue."
+"Engineering Building."
 Another point.
-"Birch Lane.
-Oak Road."
+"Computer Science Department.
+Main Library."
 The pen moved with desperate precision, connecting points until a pattern emerged.

 "They're not just taking people," Leo said, the words bitter on his tongue.
 "They're building something.
 Creating a pattern that's bigger than any of us.
 And look at the dates."
 He scribbled them down.
 "Three days between each one.
 If the pattern holds..."

-"Someone else disappears tonight," Mike finished, his face pale.
+"Someone else disappears tonight," Javi finished, his face pale.

 The fluorescent lights flickered overhead, casting momentary shadows that seemed to move with purpose.
 In that brief darkness, Leo caught glimpses of shapes that shouldn't exist, forms that defied description.
 The threads around them pulsed with increasing urgency, as if responding to some silent signal.

-Mike studied the messages, his expression troubled.
-"What about that detective?
+Javi studied the messages, his expression troubled.
+"What about that campus detective?
 Chen?
 You said the threads around her were different."

 "Yeah."
-Leo glanced around the cafeteria, noting how the threads seemed to point toward the police station like compass needles.
+Leo glanced around the cafeteria, noting how the threads seemed to point toward the campus security office like compass needles.
 "They're clearer around her.
 More purposeful.
 Like she's meant to be part of this."

 "And you want to tell her everything?
 About the threads, the pattern, all of it?"